-At Wetherby School we believe that ‘Learning for Life’ or as it is known Personal, Social, Health and Economic Education (PSHEE) in the National Curriculum is an important and necessary part of the curriculum for all the pupils’ in our care here at Wetherby.
-We believe there are many pieces that go together in regards to preparing, developing and helping the children in our school to grow into caring, active and thoughtful citizens of the local community and the global village they are part of.
+At Wetherby School we believe that ‘Learning for Life’ or as it is known Personal, Social, Health and Economic Education (PSHEE) in the National Curriculum is an important and necessary part of the curriculum for all the pupils.
+There are many building blocks that prepare, develop and help all children in our school to grow into caring, active and thoughtful citizens of the local community and the global village they are part of.

-Throughout the Learning for Life curriculum at Wetherby, pupils will begin to develop the knowledge, skills and attributes they need to keep themselves healthy and safe and prepare for life and work in modern Britain.
+Throughout the Learning for Life curriculum at Wetherby, pupils will begin to develop the knowledge, skills and attributes they need to keep themselves healthy, safe and prepare for life and work in modern Britain.

 We feel that our Learning for Life curriculum equips pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.

-Our programme of study for Learning for Life aims to develop skills and attributes such as resilience, self-esteem, risk-management, team work and critical thinking in the context of learning grouped into three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).
+Our programme of study for Learning for Life aims to develop skills and attributes such as resilience, self-esteem, risk-management, teamwork and critical thinking in the context of learning grouped into four core themes: health and wellbeing, relationships, digital safety and living in the wider world (including economic wellbeing and aspects of careers education).